MOHITEhere/Excel_sales_executive_project/README.md

 End Sub
 ```

-**What this does:** Checks each checkbox cell value (TRUE/FALSE) and connects or disconnects the corresponding Pivot Table from the region slicer — making each dashboard view fully independent and dynamic.
+Each checkbox is linked to a cell (A1, D1, G1, J1).
+When a checkbox is ticked, the cell turns TRUE and the macro connects that Pivot Table to the slicer.
+Unticking disconnects it — so filtering one view does not affect the others.

 ---